KMVQ-FM

-KMVQ-FM (99.7 MHz) is a commercial radio station licensed to San Francisco, California.
-It is owned by Salt Lake City–based Bonneville International, and broadcasts a contemporary hit radio format branded 99.7 Now.
+KMVQ-FM (99.7 FM) is a commercial radio station licensed to San Francisco, California.
+It is owned by Connoisseur Media and broadcasts a contemporary hit radio format branded "99-7 Now".
 KMVQ-FM's studios are located in Daly City.

-KMVQ-FM has an effective radiated power (ERP) of 40,000 watts.
-Its transmitter is along Radio Road on San Bruno Mountain in Brisbane.
+KMVQ-FM's transmitter is sited along Radio Road on San Bruno Mountain in Brisbane.
 KMVQ broadcasts using HD Radio technology.

 History

 KNBC-FM, KNBR-FM and KNAI-FM

 The 99.7 FM frequency was originally owned by NBC as the sister station to KNBR (680 AM).
 KNBC-FM signed on the air on October 12, 1949.
 At various times, it aired a middle of the road format as KNBR-FM.
 It was briefly an all-news station as KNAI-FM, a network affiliate of the short-lived NBC News and Information Service (NIS).

-The KNBR-FM call sign returned to the market in 2019, this time on 104.5, the former KFOG.

 KYUU

 In 1978, NBC decided to take advantage of improving ratings for FM radio, so programmers were hired to create a new format.
 They came up with a sound similar to Top 40 but targeting a market they felt was underserved, adults in the 25-34 age range.
 Years later, this approach would be labeled as "hot adult contemporary".
 The station became KYUU.

 Over time, the station migrated to more of a mainstream Top 40 format as "The Hit Music Station".
-By 1986, with KMEL dominating as the Bay Area's primary Top 40 station, 99.7 migrated back to its Hot AC direction.
+By 1986, with KITS and KFRC falling out of the Top 40 competition and KMEL dominating as the Bay Area's primary Top 40 station despite having an urban focus, 99.7 migrated back to its Hot AC direction.
 During much of this time, KYUU's morning host was Don Bleu.
+Other personalities that worked for KYUU throughout the 1980s include Jeff McNeil (nicknamed "Stinkin' Weasel") and Rick Shaw (not to be confused with Miami's Rick Shaw).
+Ric Lippincott served as KYUU's program director until he moved to Chicago in January 1987, with Joe Alfenito taking over his role as program director afterward.